Braille: Literacy

-Georgia Academy for the Blind has been providing braille education and braille literacy since 1876.
+The Georgia Academy for the Blind, shown here in a stereograph from c.
+1876. has been providing braille education and braille literacy since 1876.

 Children who are blind miss out on fundamental parts of early and advanced education if not provided with the necessary tools, such as access to educational materials in braille.
 Children who are blind or visually impaired can begin learning foundational braille skills from a very young age to become fluent braille readers as they get older.
 Sighted children are naturally exposed to written language on signs, on TV and in the books they see.
 Blind children require the same early exposure to literacy, through access to braille rich environments and opportunities to explore the world around them.
 Print-braille books, for example, present text in both print and braille and can be read by sighted parents to blind children (and vice versa), allowing blind children to develop an early love for reading even before formal reading instruction begins.

 Adults who experience sight loss later in life or who did not have the opportunity to learn it when they were younger can also learn braille.
 In most cases, adults who learn braille were already literate in print before vision loss and so instruction focuses more on developing the tactile and motor skills needed to read braille.

 While different countries publish statistics on how many readers in a given organization request braille, these numbers only provide a partial picture of braille literacy statistics.
 For example, this data does not survey the entire population of braille readers or always include readers who are no longer in the school system (adults) or readers who request electronic braille materials.
 Therefore, there are currently no reliable statistics on braille literacy rates, as described in a publication in the Journal of Visual Impairment and Blindness.
 Regardless of the precise percentage of braille readers, there is consensus that braille should be provided to all those who benefit from it.

 Numerous factors influence access to braille literacy, including school budget constraints, technology advancements such as screen-reader software, access to qualified instruction, and different philosophical views over how blind children should be educated.